Best Cancer Life Insurance And Critical Illness Quotes

-Cancer is not an easy topic to discuss but the statistics surrounding this devastating illness makes cancer insurance something to seriously consider when looking at a life insurance policy and critical illness cover.
+Cancer is not an easy topic to discuss.
+Still, the statistics surrounding this devastating illness make cancer insurance worth serious consideration when considering a life insurance policy and critical illness cover.

-Having this type of protection can allow the policy holder and his or her family to focus on recovery rather than financial issues.
-There are many options available when it comes to cancer insurance and Insurance Hero is here to help you find a policy that best fits your unique needs.
+Many options are available regarding cancer insurance, and Insurance Hero is here to help you find a policy that best fits your unique needs.

-The two most commonly diagnosed forms of cancer are cancer of the prostate and cancer of the breast.
-These two forms of cancer are generally covered under most cancer insurance and critical illness cover policies and most policies also offer additional coverage for the earlier stages of these particular diseases.
+The two most commonly diagnosed forms of cancer are prostate cancer and breast cancer.
+These two forms of cancer are generally covered under most cancer insurance and critical illness cover policies.
+Most policies also offer additional coverage for the earlier stages of these particular diseases.

-Breast cancer accounts for approximately 30 percent of all cancer diagnoses in women of the United Kingdom while prostate cancer accounts for approximately 25 percent of all cancer incidents for men.
+Breast cancer accounts for approximately 30 percent of all cancer diagnoses in women in the United Kingdom, while prostate cancer accounts for approximately 25 percent of all cancer incidents in men.

 Recent changes in cancer insurance now cover additional procedures to reflect the changes in medical screening and diagnosis.
-Previously, coverage for surgeries for women was limited only to mastectomies where recent coverage now supports any number of different procedures.
+Previously, coverage for surgeries for women was limited only to mastectomies, whereas recent coverage now supports any number of different procedures.

-Also, cancer insurance issued by a number of different providers now covers lower grade prostate cancer for men.
-These changes in coverage help insurers stay up to date with the latest advances in the medical field.
+Also, cancer life insurance issued by several providers now covers lower-grade prostate cancer for men.
+These coverage changes help insurers stay updated with the latest advances in the medical field.